selimslab/selimslab.github.io/_NOTES/arts/poetry/one-art.md

 ---
 ---
-The art of losing isn’t hard to master;
+The art of losing isn't hard to master;

 so many things seem filled with the intent